niftools/blender_niftools_addon/docs/user/features.rst

 Notes
 ~~~~~

-The nif format only supports a single color per vertex, whereas Blender vertex color per face vertex.
+* The nif format only supports a single color per vertex, whereas Blender vertex color per face vertex.
-Blender treats the vertex as if the faces had been split apart.
+* Blender treats the vertex as if the faces had been split apart.
+* Eg. A vertex in a cube is shared by four faces.
 Even though they share that vertex, each of those face can have a different color for that vertex.
-Eg. A vertex in a cube is shared by four faces.
-On export the scripts will take an average of colors.
+* On export the scripts will take an average of colors.

 .. warning::
    alpha values currently are not written.